-The African Crocodile and How to Hunt Them
+African Crocodiles and How to Hunt Them

 Hunting the African Crocodile

 He is widely distributed in Africa and even small pools of water should be approached with extreme caution because you just never who’s at home.
 Usually, crocodiles are hunted from a ground blind on the bank once a big male has been found.
 Have your rifle sighted in “dead nuts” because you have to hit the brain, or the spinal column just behind the skull and neither is a large target.
-Crocodile hunts are often done as a croc, hippo combo hunt.
+Crocodile hunts are often done as a crocodile, hippo combo hunt.
 It’s surprisingly challenging and you should plan on at least 10 days to find and take a big one.

-Once a good male has been found, either a bait will be put out or a stalk will be made if the croc is on the shore.
+Once a good male has been found, either a bait will be put out (usually a hippo) or a stalk will be made if the crocodile is on the shore.
 A basking croc is a prime candidate for a stalk, as that is when they are at their most vulnerable.
 Bait will be chained up near the basking site and blood and entrails will be thrown into the water.

 Shot Placement for Crocodiles

-No other game animal on the planet requires such precise first shot placement.
-Only two shots are effective in anchoring a Crocodile; a shot placed into his golf ball sized brain or one that hits the spinal column just behind the head.

 Hunting crocodiles requires precise shot placement, and an accurate, scoped rifle is an absolute must.
 Do not try to take on crocodile with an open-sighted rifle under any circumstances.
+Only two shots are effective in anchoring a Crocodile; a shot placed into his golf ball sized brain or one that hits the spinal column just behind the head.

 Large crocodiles are truly enormous, and will break up all but the best of bullets.
-Only premium soft-points should be considered when hunting crocs.
+Only premium soft-points should be considered when hunting crocodiles.
 Some pros suggest solids for the tough bone structure of a really big croc, but today’s premium bullets are capable of killing the largest of crocs, provided they are shot with an adequate cartridge.

 I have tackled big crocs with my 7mm magnum, which is fine for the brain shot, but the .375 is a better choice for the neck shot, and probably the best choice for a really big crocodile.
 As always, consult your P.H. on caliber selection prior to your trip and heed his advice on what gun and ammo to pack for this unique safari.